cabberley/HA_AemoNemData/README.md

 ### Market Price Cap

-The Regions current maximum price per mW that the 5 minute pricing can reach.
+The Regions current maximum price per MW that the 5 minute pricing can reach.
 Increases normally each year on the 1st of July.